What hair color highlights can you achieve without using harsh chemicals? Methods like Ombre or Balayage or ‘Grey Blending’.

 Lemon mask– Vitamin C – a little like we have covered before, a natural highlighter for blonde hair.

 Or Chamomile tea– used in the same way for blonde hair.
+This something I have often seen advertised to be an ingredient in blonde shampoos.

 Style Crazy have some ideas on this too.